 3. Bolting the Board

-If your board is in the point for an upgrade or replacement, you should be able to bolt it together on your own.
+If your board is at the point of an upgrade or replacement, you should be able to bolt it together on your own.
 You’ll want to align the bolts with the holes in the jig you already own.
 Then, you may use epoxy or drill new holes.

 Minimum Size of the Pool